- This event has passed.

 Family engagement in early childhood has been viewed as a predictor of children’s early learning skills and later school success.
 Although educators understand the importance of family engagement, it is often difficult to find enjoyable, quality, and accessible ways to engage parents in school and at home.

-In this edWebinar, Dr. Lili M. Levinowitz, Director of Research at Music Together Worldwide, will explore the ways in which participatory and enjoyable adult-child music activities can engage parents and caregivers in their child’s learning, enhance the home learning environment, promote family engagement in school, and support a strong child-teacher-family connection.
+In this edWebinar, Dr. Lili M. Levinowitz, Director of Research at Music Together Worldwide, explores the ways in which participatory and enjoyable adult-child music activities can engage parents and caregivers in their child’s learning, enhance the home learning environment, promote family engagement in school, and support a strong child-teacher-family connection.

 About the Presenter